frozenfoxx/docker-crawl/README.md

   * Edit ./scoring/settings/sources.yml and provide your server URL and adjust paths to logfiles/milestones if needed
   * Edit ./scoring/settings/toplink.mako and provide your server URL
   * Edit ./scoring/settings/index.mako and provide your server URL
+  * Edit ./webserver/banner.html to customize the Webtiles banner

 ## Deploy